Topics Map > Campus Services > Backup & Storage > UW Madison Box

 Over time, your Box directory can grow quite large, particularly if you often collaborate with others in Box.
 This can make it difficult to navigate to the items you have access to.
 There are several things you can do to stay organized.

-- For content you own, it is always a good practice to regularly review your main directory to see if anything can be deleted, please see: Delete Files or Folders
+- For content you own, it is always a good practice to regularly review your main directory to see if anything can be deleted, please see: Delete a File or Folder

 - If you were added as a collaborator to items that you no longer need to access, you can remove them from your directory by ending the collaboration, please see: How To End A Folder Collaboration

-- Another way to organize and view only the content you access regularly is to mark them as Favorites, please see: Creating and Viewing Favorites
+- Another way to view only the content you access regularly is to organize them into collections, please see: Using Collections

 Locking a File